5G technology is a breakthrough.

 At the Consumer Electronics Show (7 to 10 January 2020 in Las Vegas), at least two companies revealed new 5G phones that will cost less than $500.
 These lower-cost phones will help make 5G more affordable for many of us.

-Similarly, Samsung is preparing to release its new Galaxy S line of phones on 11 February 2020 in San Francisco.
+Similarly, Samsung has released its new Galaxy S line of phones on 11 February 2020 in San Francisco.
 These new devices are also likely to have a lower price point than the company’s current line of 5G phones.

 How fast will 5G take-up be?